zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-events/business-events-integration.md

 6. Click **Save** to apply changes.

-## Task 2: Define ERP Purchase Order (PO) Event trigger
+## Task 5: Define ERP Purchase Order (PO) Event trigger
 Add ERP PO Event trigger to the empty integration canvas.

 1. Click the **+** sign below *START* in the integration canvas.

-2. Select the configured ERP Cloud adapter.
+2. Select the ERP Cloud connection which you have created in the previous labs.
 This invokes the Oracle ERP Cloud Endpoint Configuration Wizard.

 3. On the Basic Info page, for *What do you want to call your endpoint?* element, enter `POEvent`.